CodeSpaceCZ/Uptime-Status/README.md

 ## Development

-If you're interested in developing Uptime Status or testing it on your local device, make sure you have PHP installed, and run the `./dev.sh` script to set up a local PHP server.
+If you're interested in developing Uptime Status or testing it on your local device, make sure you have PHP installed, and run `composer run dev` to set up a local PHP server.